orngepeel/writing-prompts-v2-server/readme.md

 # Overview
 This is the backend code for my writing prompts generator.
-This is a new and improved version of an older project, which can be found [here](https://github.com/orngepeel/writing-prompt-generator).

 ### See the front-end code [here](https://github.com/orngepeel/writing-prompts-v2)
 ### And the Live Preview [here](https://orngepeel.github.io/writing-prompts-v2/)